 How are the different types of pouch surgeries performed?

-It usually takes 2 or 3 operations to make the J-pouch, and almost all patients will have a temporary ileostomy bag for 3 to 9 months while the new J-pouch heals.
+It usually takes two or three operations to make the J-pouch, and almost all patients will have a temporary ileostomy bag for 3 to 9 months while the new J-pouch heals.
 Patients who cannot or should not have a J-pouch may need a permanent ileostomy.

 The S-pouch is made in a similar way as the J-pouch, except it has a 1-inch (2-cm) “out-spout” of small intestine below the pouch that is attached to the anal canal (using the same technique as the J-pouch).
 An S-pouch is usually made if the surgeon finds that the J-pouch cannot reach the top of the anus.
 An S-pouch may be used to help a new (redo) pouch reach if the previous pouch has complications and doesn’t work properly.

 Three loops of small intestine, each about 6 inches in length (about 15 cm each), are used to make the S-pouch.
 The pouch is able to hold from one-half to one pint of fluid.
 As with the J-pouch, it usually takes two or three operations to make the S-pouch, and almost all patients will have a temporary ileostomy bag for 3 to 9 months while the new S-pouch heals.
 Patients who cannot or should not have an S-pouch may need a permanent ileostomy.